What does ikigai mean?

-The Japanese word ikigai is often translated to 'your life purpose'.
-Ikigai can encompass your life purpose, but is not limited to this, and conversely can be something as small as a daily ritual you enjoy.
+Ikigai is not a Japanese version of 'self-help' to find the one true purpose of your life.
+It is often mistakenly translated to English to mean 'your life purpose'.
+Ikigai can encompass life purpose, but is not limited to this, and conversely can be something as small as a daily ritual you enjoy.

 The origin of gai dates back to the Heian period (794 to 1185), which produced some of Japan’s finest art and is often referred to as the Golden Age of Japanese cultural history.
 A game played by the Heian aristocracy during this period was kai-awasei, which involved finding a match (‘awase’) between shells (‘kai’) – which were hand-decorated and thus highly prized.
 As only the wealthy could afford kaiawase shells, great value was associated with them, and the word kai came to mean value or worth.

 Ikigai is not a special word

 While the etymology of the word is rich and fascinating, for Japanese, ikigai is not something grandiose or flamboyant like the shells it references.

 Although it seems like a word with so much importance and meaning should be considered special, for Japanese ikigai is actually something they feel rather than talk about; if they do discuss it, they discuss it in the same nonchalant way as they might discuss their hobbies – and, for many Japanese, their ikigai is their hobby, which may make the concept seem not all that unique or special.